mantidproject/mantid/Code/Mantid/docs/source/algorithms/RebinByTimeAtSample-v1.rst

 Usage
 -----
-This algorithm takes the same inputs as :refs:`algm-RebinByPulseTimes`.
+This algorithm takes the same inputs as :ref:`algm-RebinByPulseTimes`.
 See that algorithm for a usage guide.

 .. categories::